luxi-huang/NotAnyMike.github.io/_posts/2019-01-01-sensor_fusion.md

 Test two camera on the real robot, try the tasks like tracking or avoiding obstables, and compare which camera performance is better.

-For more detailed on code for this project. please visit: [https://github.com/luxi-huang/Sensor-Fusion-Realsense-Camera](https://github.com/luxi-huang/Sensor-Fusion-Realsense-Camera){:target="_blank"}
+For code details of the project. please visit at my GitHub: [https://github.com/luxi-huang/Sensor-Fusion-Realsense-Camera](https://github.com/luxi-huang/Sensor-Fusion-Realsense-Camera){:target="_blank"}

 ---